Robust Point Matching with Distance Profiles: Introduction

-Motivated by the above challenges, this paper theoretically establishes outlier robustness and noise stability of a matching procedure based on the distances $\{\|X_i - X_\ell\|_2\}_{i, \ell = 1}^{n}$ and $\{\|Y_j - Y_\ell\|_2\}_{j, \ell = 1}^{m}$, which is easily implementable in practice.
-The proposed procedure associates each point with the set of distances from it to other points, namely, $X_i$ and $Y_j$ are associated with the sets of distances to the other points $\{\|X_i - X_\ell\|_2\}_{\ell = 1}^{n}$ and $\{\|Y_j - Y_\ell\|_2\}_{\ell = 1}^{m}$, which we call the distance profiles of $X_i$ and $Y_j$, respectively.
-The matching procedure is to find for each $X_i$, the point $Y_j$ having the most similar distance profile to that of $X_i$, where the similarity is measured by a suitable quantity between the sets $\{\|X_i - X_\ell\|_2\}_{\ell = 1}^{n}$ and $\{\|Y_j - Y_\ell\|_2\}_{\ell = 1}^{m}$.
-The idea of associating a point with suitable invariants based on the distances to other points from it has a long history in the object matching literature, which includes shape contexts \citep{belongie2002shape,ruggeri2008isometry}, integral invariants \citep{manay2006integral}, invariant histograms \citep{brinkman2012invariant}, and the local distribution of distances \citep{memoli2011gromov}.
+Motivated by the above challenges, this paper theoretically analyzes matching procedures based on the distances $\{d_\cX(X_i, X_\ell)\}_{i, \ell = 1}^{n}$ and $\{d_\cY(Y_j, Y_\ell)\}_{j, \ell = 1}^{m}$, which are easily implementable in practice.
+The idea is to associate each point with the set of distances from it to other points, namely, $X_i$ and $Y_j$ are associated with the sets of distances to the other points $\{d_\cX(X_i, X_\ell)\}_{\ell = 1}^{n}$ and $\{d_\cY(Y_j, Y_\ell)\}_{\ell = 1}^{m}$, which are the distance profiles of $X_i$ and $Y_j$, respectively.
+The matching procedure is to find for each $X_i$, the point $Y_j$ having the most similar distance profile to that of $X_i$, where the similarity is measured by a suitable quantity between the sets $\{d_\cX(X_i, X_\ell)\}_{\ell = 1}^{n}$ and $\{d_\cY(Y_j, Y_\ell)\}_{\ell = 1}^{m}$.
+The idea of associating a point with suitable invariants based on the distances to other points from it has a long history in the object matching literature, which includes shape contexts \citep{belongie2002shape,ruggeri2008isometry}, integral invariants \citep{manay2006integral}, invariant histograms \citep{brinkman2012invariant}, the local distribution of distances \citep{memoli2011gromov}, and other related concepts \citep{gortler2019generic,norelli2023asif}.
 However, theoretical results on robustness of such methods are rarely found in the literature.
 In the context of random graph matching, \cite{ding2021efficient,ding2023efficiently} propose and analyze a degree profile matching procedure based on the adjacency matrices $(A_{i \ell})_{i, \ell = 1}^{n}$ and $(B_{j \ell})_{j, \ell = 1}^{n}$ of certain correlated random graphs.
-However, their analysis focuses on random graph models, such as Erd{\"o}s-R{\'e}nyi and correlated Wigner models, where the edges are independently generated, namely, $(A_{i \ell})_{i, \ell = 1}^{n}$ are mutually independent, which is substantially different from our setting where the distances $\{\|X_i - X_\ell\|_2\}_{i, \ell = 1}^{n}$ are not mutually independent.
+However, their analysis focuses on random graph models, such as Erd{\"o}s-R{\'e}nyi and correlated Wigner models, where the edges are independently generated, namely, $(A_{i \ell})_{i, \ell = 1}^{n}$ are mutually independent, which is substantially different from our setting where the distances $\{d_\cX(X_i, X_\ell)\}_{i, \ell = 1}^{n}$ are not mutually independent.